andrewjw/site/_posts/2024-06-27-leaddev-london-2024-day-1.md

 [day 1](/2023/08/17/leadev-london-2023-day-1/) and [day 2](/2023/09/21/leadev-london-2023-day-2/)).
 As with last year, this is a one-track conference focused on leadership and engineering management, with a separate one-track conference at the same time, StaffPlus, focused on Staff+ engineers.
-I only have a ticket to LeadDev, so only got to see those talks.
+I only have a ticket to LeadDev, so I only got to see those talks.
 <!--more-->

 As in previous years the event was held at the Barbican in central London.
 The main event space remains excellent,